Yasal95/Yasal95/README.md

 </h1>

- I am a passionate BS Artificial Intelligence student with a strong interest in cutting-edge technologies and emerging trends in the tech industry.
-I enjoy exploring areas such as Machine Learning, Deep Learning, Natural Language Processing, and Computer Vision.
-I am eager to stay updated with the latest advancements in AI.
-My goal is to continuously develop my technical skills, contribute to impactful projects, and build a successful career as an AI professional.
+ I am a BS Medical Laboratory Technology student at Government College University, Lahore, passionate about the intersection of clinical diagnostics and artificial intelligence.

+While mastering core lab disciplines; hematology, clinical biochemistry, microbiology, and molecular diagnostics, I am independently building skills in data science and machine learning to understand how AI can enhance laboratory accuracy, efficiency, and patient outcomes.

+Pakistan's diagnostic landscape is evolving, and I believe the future belongs to labs that combine strong bench science with smart technology.

+Currently learning: Python, data analysis, and AI applications in pathology.
+Always open to connecting with lab professionals, researchers, and health-tech innovators.

 # 🛠️ Skills & Technologies: